Garmin: GPS growth and additional markets: 2000 to 2018

 On Dec.
 8, 2000, Garmin began public trading on NASDAQ with a stock price of $14 per share.
 Twenty-one years later on Dec.
 7, 2021, the company transferred its listing to the New York Stock Exchange.

 By 2000, Garmin had sold three million GNSS devices, and was producing 50 different models.
 Its products were sold in 100 countries and carried by 2,500 independent distributors.
 As of August 22, 2000, the company held 35 patents on GNSS technology.
 By the end of June 2000, the company employed 1,205 people: 541 in the United States, 635 in Taiwan, and 29 in the United Kingdom.

-In 2003, Garmin announced its G1000 integrated cockpit system (though it was not available until 2004 when it received FAA certification).
-It was first adopted by aircraft makers including Cessna and Diamond Aircraft, and later would be installed as forward-fit and retrofit applications in regional airliners, business jets and turboprops, light airplanes, helicopters, and military and government aircraft.
+In 2003, Garmin announced its G1000 integrated cockpit system, although it did not become available until 2004 when it received FAA certification.
+It was first adopted by aircraft makers including Cessna and Diamond Aircraft, and was later installed as forward-fit and retrofit applications in regional airliners, business jets and turboprops, light airplanes, helicopters, and military and government aircraft.

-That same year, Garmin launched Forerunner 201, a fitness smartwatch for runners that was the first wrist-based GPS trainer.
+That same year, Garmin launched the Forerunner 201, a fitness smartwatch for runners that was the first wrist-based GPS trainer.

 In 2005, Garmin launched the nüvi series of compact car navigators, starting with the 300 and 350.
-In 2006, Garmin released its first GPS-enabled cycling computer, Edge.
-That same year, the company introduced a new corporate logo, and opened its first retail store, located on Michigan Avenue in Chicago, Illinois.
+In 2006, Garmin released Edge, its first GPS-enabled cycling computer.
+That same year, the company introduced a new corporate logo and opened its first retail store, located on Michigan Avenue in Chicago, Illinois.
+Garmin reported a 2006 total revenue of $1.77 billion, up 73% from $1.03 billion in 2005.

-In 2007, the company introduced its first touchscreen marine chartplotters, the GPSMAP 5000 series for international boaters.
+In 2007, the company introduced its first touchscreen marine chartplotters, the GPSMAP 5000 series, designed for international boaters.

-In 2011, Garmin released its first GPS watch for the sport of golfing: the Approach S1.
-A year later in 2012, the company released its fēnix adventure smartwatch, designed for outdoor sports and recreation.
+In 2011, Garmin released its first GPS golf watch, the Approach S1.
+A year later, in 2012, the company released its fēnix adventure smartwatch, designed for outdoor sports and recreation.

-2014 saw the release of Vivofit, Garmin’s first wearable fitness band with a replaceable battery with over one year of battery life.
-Vivofit tracks a wearer’s steps and learns an individual’s activity level in order to adjust daily goals.
-2014 was also the year that Garmin acquired the New Zealand company Fusion Electronics Limited and its subsidiaries.
-After the acquisition, the company, which sold integrated marine audio products and accessories, became known as Garmin New Zealand Ltd.
+In 2014, Garmin released Vivofit, its first wearable fitness band with a replaceable battery and a battery life of over one year.
+The Vivofit tracked a wearer’s steps and learned an individual’s activity level in order to adjust daily goals.
+In 2014, Garmin also acquired the New Zealand company Fusion Electronics Limited and its subsidiaries.
+After the acquisition, Fusion Electronics Limited, which sold integrated marine audio products and accessories, was renamed Garmin New Zealand Ltd.

-In 2015, Garmin launched Panoptix, the first product to provide real-time live sonar for anglers.
+In 2015, Garmin launched Panoptix, the first sonar system to provide real-time live imaging for anglers.

 A year later, in 2016, Garmin acquired DeLorme, which gave Garmin DeLorme’s inReach satellite communication technology with interactive SOS messaging.
 The inReach Satellite Communicator had been the first personal satellite communication device equipped for two-way text messaging using satellites.
 In 2017, Garmin released their first devices made with inReach: the inReach SE+ and Explorer+.

 In 2017, Garmin released its first dive computer with surface GPS, the Descent Mk1.
-The Mk1 also provides an altimeter and HR monitor, and uses Garmin’s fenix 5X platform for everyday activity tracking.
+The Mk1 also provided an altimeter and HR monitor, and used Garmin’s fenix 5X platform for everyday activity tracking.